 If you accept the conditional offer of fixed penalty by paying your fine to HMCTS any course offer, whether paid for or not, will be withdrawn and the option to attend a course removed.
 The course is an alternative to prosecution – you must only elect one option only.

-It is a condition of the scheme that you complete the course within five months of the date of the offence.
+It is a condition of the scheme that you complete the course within four months of the date of the offence.
 If this condition is not met the offer will be withdrawn and the matter will be passed back to the police for further action.

 If you complete a course you will not be allowed to take the same course within 3 years of the date of the alleged offence.

 Data Protection Act 1988